-Artist filmmaker who has screened/exhibited with Ann Arbor Film Festival, Chicago International Film Festival, New York Expo of Short Film and Video, Microscope Gallery (Brooklyn, NY), Wexner Center for the Arts (Columbus, OH), Transformer Station (Cleveland, OH), SPACES (Cleveland, OH), the Film-Makers' Cooperative (New York, NY), EMMEDIA Gallery & Production Society (Calgary, Alberta), Cranbrook Academy of Art (Bloomfield Hills, MI), and elsewhere.
+Artist filmmaker who has screened/exhibited with Ann Arbor Film Festival, Chicago International Film Festival, Microscope Gallery (Brooklyn, NY), Wexner Center for the Arts (Columbus, OH), Transformer Station (Cleveland, OH), SPACES (Cleveland, OH), the Film-Makers' Cooperative (New York, NY), EMMEDIA Gallery & Production Society (Calgary, Alberta), Cranbrook Academy of Art (Bloomfield Hills, MI), and elsewhere.
 Invited in 2017 by the Cleveland Museum of Art to create a site-specific performance, installation and sound piece in collaboration with Henry Ross.
 The work, Death Knell, destroys a car as a live performance, using only hand tools, recording the sounds with dozens of contact microphones.
-The resulting audio composition was released as a double cassette by Unifactor Tapes, a Cleveland music label.
+The resulting audio composition was released as a double cassette by the Cleveland music label Unifactor Tapes.

-Operating under the umbrella ideas of destruction and survival, work includes transportation spectacles, rogue landscaping, shadow feminism, survivalist and self-help manuals, practical applications for theory, and canon revision of classic film.
-Developing a filmmaking technique “tactical nostalgia”—a form of stripping investigations tied to memory of sentimentality—to use with an in progress autobiographical documentary on regret and redemption narratives.
+Operating under umbrella ideas of destruction and survival, work includes transportation spectacles, rogue landscaping, shadow feminism, survivalist and self-help manuals, practical applications for theory, and canon revision of classic film.
+Developing a “tactical nostalgia” filmmaking technique—methodology for stripping sentimentality from investigations tied to memory—for use with an in-progress documentary on trauma and redemption narratives.
 Core participant in MINT, a decentralized collective and former warehouse space in Columbus, Ohio.
 Currently faculty in Graduate Studies at Columbus College of Art & Design and the Art Department of The Ohio State University.
-In 2019 will be in residence at Vermont Studio Center (sculpture fellowship) and The Growlery in San Francisco.
+In 2019 will be in residence at Vermont Studio Center and The Growlery in San Francisco.